perty/atg-hackathon/springboot/README.md

 See: https://hub.docker.com

-Building the Docker images is done using Maven "sudo mvn package docker:build".
+Building the Docker images is done using Maven "mvn package docker:build".

 To read about using Docker with Spring Boot, see: https://spring.io/guides/gs/spring-boot-docker/